Below are just a few of the things Anthony Martinelli will work towards if elected to the Des Moines City Council:

 “Businesses are the backbone of any city.
 With that in mind, if elected to the city council I would work to ensure that the city does a better job of promoting and retaining its businesses and enhancing the business climate, through ideas such as establishing a comprehensive business directory, and through the study of ideas such as having the city sell discounted vouchers which could be used at Des Moines-based businesses.”

-- Requiring at least a 60-day notice for rent increases
+- Requiring at least a 90-day notice for rent increases

 “For many individuals and families, even a small increase in the cost of rent can result in a huge burden that may even force them to move.
-Because of this, I support passing a law that requires tenants to be given at least a 60-day notice before their rent is increased, or a 90-day notice if it’s going to be increased by more than 10%.
+Because of this, I support passing a law that requires tenants to be given at least a 90-day notice before their rent is increased.
 This may not solve the problem of someone no longer being able to afford their rent if it’s increased, but will give them more time to plan accordingly.”

 - Allowing voters to choose the mayor